Royals vs. Twins Player Props Betting Odds

 Gallo Stats

-- Gallo has 10 hits with two doubles, seven home runs, seven walks and 14 RBI.
+- Gallo has 11 hits with three doubles, seven home runs and seven walks.
+He has driven in 14 runs.

-- Gallo has recorded a base hit in three straight games.
-During his last five outings he is batting .200 with a double, two home runs, two walks and three RBI.
+- Gallo has recorded at least one hit in four straight games.
+In his last five games he is batting .267 with two doubles, two home runs, two walks and three RBI.

 Gallo Recent Games